SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImadh varavaramunayE nama:

 manavALa mAmunigaL’s introduction to his mumukshuppadi vyAkyAnam sarvESvaran, who is the beloved of SrI mahAlakshmi, in unparalleled experience of bliss with the nithya, muktha devotees in SrIvaikuNtam, concerned about the loss of such eternal service to himself and esoteric bliss like nithyasUris on the part of the samsAris though they are equally eligible for these, yet totally ignorant of such loss condemning themselves to the existence of inert objects devoid of discretion, deeply moved by compassion for them who are like organless birds having lost their wings, not utilising the sensory organs given by him to surrender unto him for bail out, gave them the unauthored vEdhas along with their ancillary texts such as smruthi, ithihAsa, purANas expounding their inner meanings which are difficult to know and practice, and yet seeing their inability to comprehend their complex and nuanced concepts, to make them know actual import of the svarUpam,(basic nature), upAyam (means to attain goal) and purushArtham (end benefit or goal), enlightened the rahasya thrayam (three esoteric verses) assuming the role of an AchAryan.

-Of the three rahasyas, he performed the thirumanthra upadhESa to nara, an incarnation of himself at badharikASrama; dhvaya upadhESa to SrI mahAlakshmi, his divine consort at vishNulOkam and charama SlOka upadhESa to arjuna, his devotee on his chariot.
+Of the three rahasyams, he performed the thirumanthra upadhESam (discourse) to nara, an incarnation of himself at badharikASrama; dhvaya upadhESam to SrI mahAlakshmi, his divine consort at vishNulOkam (SrI vaikuNtam) and charama SlOka (ultimte hymn) upadhESam to arjunan, his devotee, on his chariot.
 It is for this reason that we remember him as the first AchAryan in the guruparamparA SlOkam starting with “lakshminAtha samArambhAm”.